Peer Review Process

 6.2.
 The final decision is communicated to the authors.

-The double-anonymous review system ensures objectivity, reduces bias, and enhances trust in the published research.
+The double-blind review system ensures objectivity, reduces bias, and enhances trust in the published research.
 The journal adheres to COPE (Committee on Publication Ethics) peer review guidelines.